mui/material-ui/SUPPORT.md

 - Please begin the title with '[ComponentName]' where appropriate, and use a succint description. "doesn't work" doesn't help others find similar issues.
 - Please don't group multiple topics into one issue, but instead each should be its own issue.
 - And please don't just comment '+1' on an issue.
 It spams the maintainers and doesn't help move the issue forward.
-Use github "reactions" inatead.
+Use github "reactions" instead.